mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - anytime you do anything with a resource, ARM is involved
     - ARM receives requests for resources creation/update/delete, it authc & auth the request, then sends it to the az service which handles the action
     - allows for consistent results & capabilities because all handled through same API
+    - This what the API's from portal or CLI talk to
 - Benefits:
     - manage infra through declarative templates rather than scripts (JSON file)
     - deploy, manage & monitor resources for solution as a group, rather than indv